About this listing

 We suggest you bring beach towels for water sports activities.
 We do not permit towels or linens to be taken from the property.

 Well and Septic: The property is on a well and septic systems.
-The septic system is very effective; however, it will clog up if improper material is flushed.
+The septic system is very effective; however, it will clog up if improper materials are flushed.
 DO NOT FLUSH anything other than toilet paper.
 No feminine products should be flushed at anytime.
-If it is found that feminine products have been flushed and clog the septic system, you could be charged damages.

-This host has 381 reviews for other properties.View Other Reviews
+This host has 778 reviews for other properties.View other reviews

 Doris is a Technical Writer.
 I was born and raised in San Francisco, Ca, and lived in the bay area my entire life before moving to Sonora.